centau/vide/docs/tut/crash-course/7-property-groups.md

 layout-related properties.
 Any name could be chosen for the key.
 This allows us to write much more concise syntax that is also typecheckable.

-The same can be done for properties such as children to pass table of instances.
+In another example we use a key named `Children` to pass arrays of instances to be parented.

 ```lua
 type Children = {